maximedaraize/create-scss-website/docs/integration/index.md

 ## Vite.js

-Vite is a great frontend tool, fast and easy to configure.
-If you are using Vite to scafold your project, you know that there is a multitude of [template](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) available.
+Vite is a great frontend tool, fast, and easy to configure.
+If you are using Vite to scaffold your project, you know that there is a multitude of [template](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) available.
 The setup is the same for all of them.

 - Install the template of your choice using: `cs-cli`
 - Install vite and scaffold your project with `npm init vite@latest`